JoseMariaGarciaMarquez/Simple-HVSR-/README.md

-# HVSR-SG
+# Simple-HVSR(中村)

-HVSR-SG is a Python script that offers a user-friendly graphical user interface (GUI) for analyzing seismic data using the Horizontal-to-Vertical Spectral Ratio (HVSR) method.
+Simple-HVSR(中村) is a Python script that offers a user-friendly graphical user interface (GUI) for analyzing seismic data using the Horizontal-to-Vertical Spectral Ratio (HVSR) method.
 HVSR is a widely-used technique in seismology to investigate the amplification of ground motion across various frequencies.

 ## Features